 Spiritual Care Program

-The “Spiritual Care Program” is led by Spiritual Care and Inclusion Manager Reverend Gregory Jones and has a mission to serve and encourage meaningful and purposeful relationships in, out, and around the community.
+The “Spiritual Care Program” is led by Social Justice and Spiritual Care Director Reverend Gregory Jones and has a mission to serve and encourage meaningful and purposeful relationships in, out, and around the community.
 These connections are nurtured through spiritual practices, art, nature, and/or things that bring the individual(s) meaning and purpose.
 Rev. Gregory Jones says:

 We are all connected one to another for a greater purpose than we realize.
 I am committed in giving, serving and provide the best of myself for the serves of others.
 Thank you for allowing me to live and express that with all of you here at the Consortium.

 Read letters of congratulations celebrating the program’s one-year anniversary here: “Praise for H&CC’s Spiritual Care Program”